bary12/bary12.github.io/unpublished/2025-03-10-building-superintelligence.markdown

 Learning algorithms can generally be divided into two classes:

 * **Supervised Learning** algorithms teach a model using pre-collected data.
 In the case of LLMs, the model is trained to predict the next word in a text from the dataset.
-The end result is that the
+The end result is that the model learns to *mimic* the dataset well.
 * **Reinforcement Learning** algorithms let the model generate a full text.
 Then, the text is ranked according to some